Rocky: Legacy

 The Directors Guild of America awarded Rocky its annual award for best film of the year in 1976.
-Additionally, the Directors Guild voted Rocky as the 65th best-directed film of all time, and in 2006, Sylvester Stallone's original screenplay for the film was selected by the Writers Guild of America as the 78th best screenplay of all time.
+Additionally, the Directors Guild voted Rocky as the 65th best-directed film of all time in 2016, and in 2006, Sylvester Stallone's original screenplay for the film was selected by the Writers Guild of America as the 78th best screenplay of all time.
 In a 2012 survey of members of the Motion Picture Editors Guild, Rocky was voted as one of the 75 best-edited films in all of cinema.

 In 2006, the Library of Congress selected Rocky for preservation in the United States National Film Registry for being "culturally, historically or aesthetically significant".

 In 1998, the American Film Institute (AFI) ranked Rocky as the 78th best film in American cinema.
-The film's ranking rose to #57 on AFI's 10th anniversary edition of the list in 2007.
+The film's ranking rose to No. 57 on AFI's 10th anniversary edition of the list in 2007.
 Additionally, in June 2008, AFI revealed its 10 Top 10—the best ten films in ten "classic" American film genres—after polling over 1,500 people from the creative community.
 Rocky was acknowledged as the second-best film in the sports genre, after Raging Bull.

 Film scholar Steven J. Schneider included Rocky in his book 1001 Movies You Must See Before You Die, writing that the film is "often overlooked as schmaltz".

-FilmSite.org, a subsidiary of American Movie Classics, included the film on their list of the 300 greatest films of all time.
+Filmsite.org, a subsidiary of American Movie Classics, included the film on their list of the 300 greatest films of all time.
 Additionally, Films101.com ranked the film as the 228th best of all time.

-In 2006, British film magazine Total Film ranked Rocky at #71 on their list of the 100 greatest films of all time.
-Based on their 2020 readers' poll, the film ranked #60 on Rolling Stone Australia's "100 Greatest Movies of All Time".
-Additionally, Rolling Stone magazine ranked Rocky at #2 on their list of the 30 greatest sports films.
+In 2006, British film magazine Total Film ranked Rocky at No. 71 on their list of the 100 greatest films of all time.
+Based on their 2020 readers' poll, the film ranked No. 60 on Rolling Stone Australia's "100 Greatest Movies of All Time".
+Additionally, Rolling Stone magazine ranked Rocky at No. 2 on their list of the 30 greatest sports films.

 In 2022, Esquire included the film on their list of "The 100 Best Movies of All Time".
 Esquire also included both Rocky and its spinoff sequel Creed on their list of "The 30 Best Sports Movies of All Time".
 In 2023, Slashfilm included Rocky on their list of the "Top 100 Movies of All Time", as voted by a selection of their writers and editors.
-In 2024, entertainment news site Comic Book Resources ranked the film #23 on their list of the "55 Best Movies of All Time", while Parade magazine ranked the film #45 on their list of the "100 Best Movies of All Time".
+In 2024, entertainment news site Comic Book Resources ranked the film No. 23 on their list of the "55 Best Movies of All Time", while Parade magazine ranked the film No. 45 on their list of the "100 Best Movies of All Time".